Healthy start: The importance of regular check ups for babies and children

 Raising a healthy child takes teamwork between an informed parent and a treating doctor, to give the child access to the right health checks, at the right time.

-For many years, the Road to Health Card – and more recently the Road to Health Booklet – have been essential tools that guide parents and caregivers to record the following development goals of each child in the first five years of life:
+When your baby is born, the hospital will give you a Road to Health Booklet or something similar.
+The booklet allows parents and caregivers to record the following development goals of their child in the first five years of life:

 • Birth history